 The Bank measures its exposure to IRRBB using both an Economic Value of Equity ('EVE') measure and an Earnings-based measure.
-In estimating the exposure to IRRBB in terms of potential changes to the Bank's EVE, the Bank uses the Standardised EVE outlier test, as outlined in the 'Guidelines on the management of interest rate risk arising from non-trading book activities' issued by the EBA during July 2018.
+In estimating the exposure to IRRBB in terms of potential changes to the Bank's EVE, the Bank uses the Standardised EVE outlier test, as outlined in the aforementioned guidelines issued by the EBA during October 2022 and the Draft Regulatory Technical Standards thereto.
 On the other hand, for the earnings-based measure, the Bank uses the 'Gap analysis re-pricing gap' measure, whereby the Bank would calculate the impact on its net interest income as a result of a change in interest rates.

 The Bank performs these quantifications on an annual basis as part of its Pillar 2 assessment in the ICAAP.
 In the event that a material capital requirement is identified in this respect, the Bank would implement such capital requirement as a Pillar 2 add-on for IRRBB.
-In the last ICAAP submission for the reference year ending 31 December 2020, no such capital requirement was identified.
-This assessment shall be updated in the next ICAAP submission for the reference year ending 31 December 2021.
+In the last ICAAP submission for the reference year ending 31 December 2021, the Bank decided to introduce a 0.5% Pillar 2 capital requirement for IRRBB.